 A+ can be a good decision without using weak evidence.
 The stronger case is role fit, official scope, cost awareness, support-task evidence, and local posting checks.

-RoleMath can show current sampled employer language from the 2026-06-20 public ATS panel.
+RoleMath can show current sampled employer language from the 2026-07-27 small dated sample of public job postings.
 It cannot yet say that A+ mentions rose from last year, that A+ is becoming more or less valuable, or what employers will ask for next year.

 That guardrail matters because worth-it pages can easily turn into prediction pages.
 This one will not make trend claims until the repeated-panel method supports them.